asyncapi/saunter/README.md

 ## Thanks

 * This project is heavily inspired by [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore).
+* We use [NJsonSchema](https://github.com/RicoSuter/NJsonSchema) for the JSON schema heavy lifting,
-* We use [Namotion.Reflection](https://github.com/RicoSuter/Namotion.Reflection) for pulling XML documentation.
+* and [Namotion.Reflection](https://github.com/RicoSuter/Namotion.Reflection) for pulling XML documentation.